 CIS and the Queensland Department of Education and Training work in cooperation and coordinate our respective activities to benefit schools undergoing the review and evaluation/accreditation processes with both Parties.
 Our common purpose is to support ongoing school improvement that focuses on high-quality learning, to provide students with the knowledge, skills and abilities to contribute meaningfully and productively in their local communities and ultimately, as global citizens, and to enable and support the institutional strength necessary to sustain that learning.

-The Council of International Schools is pleased to announce that Victorian Department of Education and School Reform Board in Australia has confirmed that it will continue to endorse the alignment of the CIS International Accreditation process with Department’s school review process.
+The Council of International Schools and the Victorian Department of Education and School Reform Board in Australia continue to endorse the alignment of the CIS International Accreditation process with the Department’s school review process.
 The Department has informed government schools in Victoria that:

 CIS Accredited government schools are still required to provide statutory compliance information but are exempted from the state government review processes.